Natural Gas Fired and High-Efficiency Home Gas Furnace Benefits

-There are several components which contribute to the efficiency of new home gas furnace models.
+There are several components that contribute to the efficiency of new home gas furnace models.
 These include:

 • Two-stage heating.
 Temperature changes drastically from day to day even during winter.
 As such, your home’s heating requirements also change.
 High-efficiency home gas furnaces feature two-stage heating where lower heat setting applies to particular times of the day when high heat is not required, while the high setting only kicks in when the temperature outside calls for it.

 • Variable speed fan.
-Another feature of a high-efficiency home gas furnace is a blower which operates in different speeds.
-Different blower speed allows the heating system to save energy when it switches to low speed capacity.
+Another feature of a high-efficiency home gas furnace is a blower which operates at different speeds.
+Different blower speed allows the heating system to save energy when it switches to low-speed capacity.

 • Electric ignition.
 Most furnaces use a pilot light to ignite the heating system.
 A consistently burning pilot light can use up and waste energy.
 In lieu of a pilot light, high-efficiency furnace models use electronic ignition which only turns on when needed; hence, saving energy in the process.

 Changing your existing heating system to a high-efficiency home gas furnace will entail a lot of work.
-If you are considering to switch, contact Fisher Heating today and learn more about high-efficiency furnaces and how it can benefit you.
+If you are considering switching, contact Fisher Heating today and learn more about high-efficiency furnaces and how they can benefit you.